cluis-lopez/Pi-K8s/README.md

 ## Basic Installation

-- Install a fresh Raspbian 64 bit image on every node of your future cluster.
+- Install a fresh 64 bit Raspbian image on every node of your future cluster.
 To save memory, use the headless (lite) version of the operating system as you won't use GUI on the Raspis and will access them through ssh
 - Asign static IP addresses to every node either using reserved IPs on your home DHCP server or manually configuring your /etc/dhcpcd.conf file
 - Activate the sshd service using `raspi-config`
-- Make all the raspis visible between them, using hostnames through /etc/hosts
+- Make all the raspis visible between them, using hostnames editing each /etc/hosts
 - Modify the cmdline.txt file including, at the end of the single line of the file, this entry: `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
 _Note: in rapsbian versions <= bullseye, cmdline.txt is under /boot directory.
 In raspbian version >= bookworn file is under /boot/firmware_
 - Reboot all the nodes in your cluster